uccdga/website/content/_index.md

   bg_image: "images/people-in-worship.jpg"
   bg_overlay: true
   title: "The United Church of Canandaigua"
-  content: "We gather for Sunday services at 8:45 AM and 11 AM"
+  content: "Join us for our Sunday Services at 8:45 AM and 11 AM

+  (11 AM morning service on December 24 and December 31)

+  7 PM Candlelight Communion Service on Christmas Eve "
   button:
     enable: true
     label: "Sunday Services"